Divyanshu2411/FurnApp/README.md

       ```
       And that's it, open index.html to run the website.
  * We have used only Bootstrap framework

+**We used following libraries**
+* intro.js
+* slick-nav.js
+* nice-select.js
+* slick
+* bootstrap
+* bootstrap material design
+* flat-icon
+* animate.css
+* font-awesome
+* we have taken most of the images from google images and rendered them using photoshop for the need of our website

 **How our Website Satisfies the Theme (Furniture and Appliances)**
   We have madea modern responsive website that not only makes your shopping a pleasant feeling but also makes you fall in love with the website with how easy and fast it is.